MShawon/YouTube-Viewer/README.md

   If something goes wrong, try again after installing latest version pip.

 * ## Important
-   * Check your Google Chrome version and download same version **chromedriver.exe** from https://chromedriver.chromium.org/downloads here and place it in the **chromedriver_win32** folder.

    * If you've got a large proxy collection, you should run this command to filter Good proxies.
 Then use **GoodProxy.txt** for proxy in **youtube_viewer.py**
       ```
       $ python proxy_check.py